Employee NIC Calculator

 HMRC definition of an employee is someone who works under an employment contract.

 A person may be an employee in employment law but have a different status for tax purposes.
-It is the responsibility of an employer to determine each worker's position in the employment law and the tax laws.
+It is the responsibility of an employer to determine each worker's position in the employment and tax laws.

 What are National insurance contributions?